 S.T.R.O.N.G.
 Youth, Inc.: Strengthening Multi-Ethnic Families and Communities Program.

 We are excited to see the impact these programs will make!

-NYSPEP was pleased to receive the final reports from our Mini-grant awardees.
-The awardees described positive results from the programming that NYSPEP funding supported including: The grants offered an opportunity to reach out to new and diverse populations.
+NYSPEP was pleased to receive the final reports from our Community Coalition awardees.
+The awardees described positive results from the programming that NYSPEP funding supported including: The awards offered an opportunity to reach out to new and diverse populations.
 Parents had a positive response to the parenting education classes.
 The grants provided opportunities to form unique collaborations with other agencies in their communities.
-In addition, they report there now is opportunity to build on the work that has been started through the mini-grants.
+In addition, they report there now is opportunity to build on the work that has been started through the Community Coalition Awards.